ReazulHasan/TrecCar/README.md

 ## Steps to compile, intall & run the framework on Linux enviroment:

+Pre-requisites: Code requires Oracle JDK 1.8 and Maven to be installed on the linux system.

 1. Clone the project by running the command:
 ```
     git clone https://github.com/ReazulHasan/TrecCar.git